RyanTheAllmighty/AllmightyBot---Java/README.md

 use, there may be times when things are added/edited which break it for you.
 If you have any issues, please feel free to open an issue in this repository.

+Before opening an issue if an update breaks things, make sure you try starting the bot fresh with no files so it can regenerate new files since when certain files update, you won't get the new files which will cause issues, so getting them from a fresh instance of the bot would be advisable before posting an issue.

 ### License

 This work is licensed under the GNU General Public License v3.0.
 To view a copy of this license, visit